Menopause is when a woman stops having periods completely. It is a natural part of ageing.

 - chemotherapy or radiotherapy

-- an underlying medical condition, such as Down's syndrome or Addison's disease
+- another health condition, such as Down syndrome or Addison's disease

 Contraception and menopause

-Hormonal contraception can affect your periods so you cannot know for sure if you have reached menopause when you're on the contraceptive pill.
+Hormonal contraception can affect your periods.
+You may not know for sure if you have reached menopause when you're on the contraceptive pill.